Akshay-Hegde/docs-for-pyrocms/docs/general/standards.md

 We would like to make a standard for writing documentation so Core and Third-party documentation can blend together nicely.
 These are some rules we adhere to when we're writing out documentation.
 We hope you can do the same.

-{{ docs:note }}These rules aren't made because of some pesky developer preferences.
+{{ docs:note title="Psychology stuff" }}These rules aren't made because of some pesky developer preferences.
 These were made to ensure the most readable documentation for the user.
-Docs shouldn't be so complex that you need to read multiple times.{{ /docs:note }}
+Docs shouldn't be so complex that you need to read multiple times.
+Over time the reader will correlate certain styles to their correct context.{{ /docs:note }}

 ## Formatting Types